 April 26 is World IP Day for 2019, with the theme of "Reach for Gold – IP & Sports".
-Shelston Intellectual Property and Shelston Lawyers, congratulate Australian Rugby League Commission Limited (ARLC) and its related entities including New South Wales Rugby League Limited and Queensland Rugby Football League Limited for their sustained and successful efforts in relation to the application of IP in the sporting arena.
+Spruson & Ferguson and Spruson & Ferguson Lawyers, congratulate Australian Rugby League Commission Limited (ARLC) and its related entities including New South Wales Rugby League Limited and Queensland Rugby Football League Limited for their sustained and successful efforts in relation to the application of IP in the sporting arena.

 ARLC is the peak body responsible for the governance, growth and development of the sport of rugby league throughout Australia.
 ARLC and its related State entities operate and control all the major professional rugby league competitions in Australia including the renowned National Rugby League (NRL) competition and the annual State of Origin series.

 Rugby league can trace its history back to as early as 8 August 1907, when New South Wales Rugby League (NSWRL) was founded.
 The first season of the Sydney rugby league premiership took place in 1908, and was contested by nine teams.

 NSWRL ran the major rugby league competition of New South Wales, and subsequently Australia, from 1907 to 1994.
 In 1995, control of the Australian rugby league competition passed from NSWRL to ARLC.
 ARLC has controlled professional rugby league competitions in Australia since that time (together with News Limited during the period 1998 to 2012).

 The NRL competition is a competition between professional rugby league clubs in Australia and New Zealand.
 It has been sponsored by Telstra Corporation Limited (Telstra) since 2001, and is called the NRL Telstra Premiership.
 It is contested by sixteen teams, fifteen of which are from clubs based in Australia, and one of which is from a club based in New Zealand.